xieweiAlex/English_Learning/words/words-august.md

 Yes.
 If this works out, energy becomes very **fungible** and we could more easily move energy from renewable sources like wind and **hydroelectric**
 those tend to lose 30 or 40 percent of the energy when you **put them in and out** of the battery
 Bill, this sounds amazing.
 But we’ve all heard big promises in the past, and none have **panned out**.
-How do we know this isn’t one of those **too-good-to-be-true** things
+How do we know this isn’t one of those **too-good-to-be-true** things?
 Here you have an industry that’s been totally **bottlenecked**, right?
 An **Ionic** battery doesn't smoke, flame, or **explode**, even after being **impaled** by a **screwdriver** and then cut in half with a **paper cutter**.
 They’re all going to be **interconnected**